-The plant was constructed on a 12.5 acre site in the Mussafah industrial suburb, with planning aid from the General Industries Corporation, administrators of the Mussafah Industrial Park.
+The state-of-the-art facility was built within a 12.5-acre site in the Mussafah industrial suburb, with planning aid from the General Industries Corporation and administrators of the Mussafah Industrial Park.

-Neopharma broke ground for a large scale expansion in October 2009.
-The expansion facilitates the production of more than 300 varieties of drugs and allows Neopharma to establish a range of over-the-counter medicines of its own brand and nutraceuticals in the UAE.
+Neopharma broke ground for a large-scale expansion in October 2009.
+The expansion facilitated the production of more than 300 varieties of drugs and allowed the company to establish a range of over-the-counter medicines of its own brand and nutraceuticals in the UAE.

 Manufacturing and collaboration between Neopharma, Ranbaxy and Dr Reddy’s

-Ranbaxy has an agreement with Neopharma to allow the manufacture of two cephalosporins at the custom-built module solely set aside for the manufacture of cephalosporins and other ß-lactam products.
-Subsequent phases of the plant will see Ranbaxy manufacturing a wider range of drugs at the new plant for worldwide distribution.
+Ranbaxy signed an agreement with Neopharma to allow the manufacture of two cephalosporins at the custom-built module solely set aside for the manufacture of cephalosporins and other beta lactam products.

-The antibiotics unit conforms to all international standards set up by the FDA and European authorities.
-Dr Reddy’s Laboratories, another Indian company, is also involved in technical collaboration with Neopharma for some of their manufacturing processes.
+The antibiotics unit conforms to all international standards stipulated by the US Food and Drug Administration (FDA) and European regulatory authorities.
+Dr Reddy’s Laboratories, another India-based company, is also involved in technical collaboration with Neopharma for some of their manufacturing processes.